 Planning to visit to Salar De Uyuni?
 Make sure to read our full guide on the salt flats in Bolivia.

 We asked our host lady if she knows someone where we could lend traditional Bolivian clothing.

-She sent us to her neighbours.
+She sent us to her neighbors.
 We prepared our speech in Spanish and left.
-Of course no one was there.
+Of course, no one was there.
 We tried and knocked several times but no answer.
 We didn’t give up.
-Eventually late afternoon we finally found the neighbours.
+Eventually late afternoon we finally found the neighbors.
 First, we went there on our own.
 Both reacted reserved and suspicious.
 I would say even cold.
 I guess they didn’t understand us because they said they didn’t have any dress.

 We still didn’t give up.
 We asked the lady from the hotel to go there with us and transmit the message.
 Some people in Bolivia don’t really speak Spanish but their native tongue called Amara (in other areas Quechua).
 The same holds true for other parts of South America.

 Now, with the right language both of them were delighted by our plan to borrow traditional Bolivian clothing.
 Finally, with the help of our hotel lady, I got my traditional Bolivian clothing and I could take pictures and just walk around the island.

 TIP: It doesn’t matter where you are in Bolivia, just ask around.
 I am sure you will find your perfect Bolivian dress.

 The lady was helping me to get dressed as the skirt is usually bigger and I had no idea how to fix it.
 She was so happy and excited for us that we wanted to take photos in their traditional costumes.

 TRADITIONAL BOLIVIAN CLOTHING